elliotberdy/myfood/README.md

 ### Technologies Used

 MyFood is a fullstack web application that uses HTML, CSS, JavaScript, Bootstrap, Node.js, Express.js, PostgresSQL, and Body Parser.
 MyFood also uses the Edamam API to populate the dropdowns with a list of foods.

+### Sources

+Thank you to https://startbootstrap.com/themes/freelancer for the starting template :)